Operational Intelligence: The Foundation of Offshore Vessel Efficiency

 They connect them.

-Operational intelligence is the connection between measured fuel data, vessel activity, and fleet decision-making.
+Fueltrax approaches operational intelligence as the connection between measured fuel data, vessel activity, and fleet decision-making.

-FuelTrax provides a marine fuel management platform that gives offshore operators continuous visibility into fuel movement, consumption patterns, and vessel performance.
-FuelTrax’s fuel efficiency materials emphasize accurate data for faster decisions, direct fuel consumption measurement through mass flow meters and sensors, real-time data streaming, onboard activity monitoring, optimization tools, and 24/7 health monitoring and diagnostic overwatch from its operations support center in Texas.
+The Fueltrax marine fuel management platform gives offshore operators continuous visibility into fuel movement, consumption patterns, and vessel performance.
+With input from real mariners, Fueltrax’s fuel efficiency materials provide accurate data for faster decisions, direct fuel consumption measurement, real-time data streaming, onboard activity monitoring, optimization tools, and 24/7 health monitoring and diagnostic overwatch.

 Measured Fuel Data